facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Retirement Funding

 You have the option of claiming Social Security benefits from age 62 through age 70 (actually, you can go past 70, but there is no benefit in doing so).
-If you claim Social Security benefits before your Full Retirement Age (FRA) and you work, you have limits on how much you can earn and without forfeiting some of those benefits.
+If you claim Social Security benefits before your Full Retirement Age (FRA) and you work, you have limits on how much you can earn without forfeiting some of those benefits.
 Let's take a look.

 When is Full Retirement Age?